tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 Take some time to introduce the topics that will be covered in this lesson: command line and Anaconda virtual environment, and a brief history of FinTech.
 This lesson will give students both the skills and knowledge required to gain a deeper understanding of the changing landscape of the FinTech ecosystem.

 Use the slideshow to review the objectives for today's class.
-(Slide 3)

 Cover the following points: